ptchau2003/bastionhost_kops_jenkins/README.md

 ### 4.    kops
 ### 5. Jenkins jobs to deploy the k8s cluster to system

-#### You need terrform to install bastion host, refer to https://www.terraform.io/downloads.html to download and install to your system
+#### You need terraform to install bastion host, please refer to https://www.terraform.io/downloads.html to download and install to your system
 #### The Bastion Host has roles Full to S3, EC2, IAM, Loadbalancer and Autoscaling to peform kops command

 ## Input AWS credentials key to your local machines/laptop